5 Reasons to Exercise TODAY!

 - Easy enough that anyone can Basketball can be a simple game that beginners can pick up easily, but has the potential for vast improvements in playing skill.

 - Easy to find pickup games if you are competitive.
-Many local gyms or parks have courts that are accessible to the public (as COVID-19 restrictions ease).
+Many local gyms or parks have courts that are accessible to the public.
 Brush up on your pickup game etiquette!